chenxiunt/AIPO/README.md

 #### Main Result 3: Computation time (displayed in Table 4)

 We would like to clarify that the exact computation times are **difficult to reproduce**, as they depend on factors beyond our control, including hardware configuration, concurrent system load, operating system scheduling, library implementations, and algorithmic randomness.
-As a result, while the relative ordering of runtimes for LP, COPT, and AIPO (LP > COPT > AIPO) is consistent and reproducible, the absolute runtime values may vary across environments.
+As a result, while the relative ordering of runtimes for LP, COPT, and AIPO (on average LP > COPT > AIPO) is consistent and reproducible, the absolute runtime values may vary across environments.

 **rome road map**